 All training for pulling a sled, or a human on skis, can be kept as upbeat and positive as possible (which means no corrections at all and using food rewards).
 If a dog shows little/no or reduced interest in pulling after all the correct training has been done, then that dog should not be required to pull at all.
 Not all dogs were cut out to be sled dogs.
 It is not appropriate to “test” a dog out by over-working him to see if he’ll how he does on a sled without proper training.
 How about simply doing the proper training instead, without forcing a dog to pull.

 Never try to force your dog to pull.
 It will not work.

 If you have a sledding breed you may have less trouble encouraging the pull.
 However, you can also ruin a sledding breed dog with improper training and handling or over working.

 The first thing to do is find a harness that fits the dog well.
-This is easy.
-There are many pet stores that carry sledding harnesses.
+This is quite easy since there are many pet stores that carry sledding harnesses.
 You can take your dog in to the store and do the fitting right there.
 Don’t buy one if it doesn’t fit well.

 The following blog post by UBERPEST is one of the best I have found: DIY Dog Sled Harness.